 Rates are also known as tariffs.
 For more information on tariffs structures visit our FAQs.

-You can have important notices, including information about rate changes sent direct to your email inbox.
-Here’s how:
+We’ll always notify you of any rate changes.
+If you’d like to have important notices, including information about rate changes sent direct to your email, here’s how:

 - update your ‘bill delivery preference’ to email, to receive your bills and rate change notices via email